danrosg/SBUX-CloudLearningJourney/202/instructions.md

 Screenshot of the Query Explorer and Results blades showing the query results

 Feel free to explore the Azure Cosmos DB portal experience or modify the sample Todo application.
-When you're ready, let's deploy another template.